South Moravian Region: Economy

 The agricultural land covers 426 thousand ha, which is 59.3% of all land in the regions.
 The arable land occupies 49% of the total area.
 Znojmo District and Vyškov District have the highest proportion of arable land in the region.
 The agricultural production is oriented on the production of cereals, rapeseed and sugar beet.
 Other important agricultural sectors in the region are viticulture, fruit farming and vegetable growing.
 The viticulture is especially developed in Břeclav District, which has 46% of the total area of Czech vineyards.

+Science and education

+There are several public and state universities in Brno - Janáček Academy of Performing Arts, Masaryk University, Mendel University in Brno, University of Defense, University of Veterinary Sciences Brno and Brno University of Technology.
+The South Moravian Region spent 856 million euros, 3.2% of its GDP on science and research in 2022, the highest share of the Czech Republic.
+The city of Brno in particular stands out for its support of science and research, especially in the field of IT.